When painting and decorating a house, it is generally recommended that the colors should match one another somewhat, at the very least.

 When you want to break up the monotony.

-If the idea of walking into room after room in the same color makes your eyes glaze over, it is a good idea to coordinate a bathroom and bedroom that have similar colors but are not identical.
+If the idea of walking into a room after room in the same color makes your eyes glaze over, it is a good idea to coordinate a bathroom and bedroom that have similar colors but are not identical.

 Choose different shades of one color or choose a complementary color for both.